loopwerk/loopwerk.io/content/articles/2024-11-12-svelte-context-store.md

 ![Modal 1](/articles/images/cn-modal-1.jpg)

 Modals can be nested infinitely.
-Inside of this character form are multiple buttons that will open open another modal with another form, for example to create a new lore item:
+Inside of this character form are multiple buttons that will open another modal with another form, for example to create a new lore item:

 ![Modal 2](/articles/images/cn-modal-2.jpg)